-- Grab video from the cameras at a rate of at least 4 frames per second. - Adjust image brightness, contrast, and saturation to maximize accuracy. - Create five image buffers, one for each group. - When a new frame of video is received, do the following for each buffer: - Copy the most recent video frame into the buffer. - o Reduce the video frame to a single-plane (grayscale) image: - When two groups are close together, extract the red or blue plane from the color image (for red or blue light sticks, respectively).
-Then set all pixels to black in which the extracted plane's luminosity is lower than the luminosity of either of the other two color planes. - When a group is physically separated from other groups, simply convert the color video image to grayscale based on the total luminosity of each pixel. - Apply an image mask to black out extraneous areas of the frame (e.g. areas which show other audience groups, emergency lighting, or nothing at all). - Reduce background noise by applying a threshold filter which blacks out pixels below a given luminosity. - Add up the total luminosity of all of the pixels in the image.
-(When audience members wave their light sticks, the sticks get "blurred" in the image and sum up to more pixels.) - O Divide the pixel sum by the maximum pixel sum found so far.
+- Grab video from the cameras at a rate of at least 4 frames per second. - Adjust image brightness, contrast, and saturation to maximize accuracy. - Create seven image buffers, one for each group. - When a new frame of video is received, do the following for each buffer: - Copy the most recent video frame into the buffer. - Reduce the video frame to a single-plane (grayscale) image: - When two groups are close together, extract the red or blue plane from the color image (for red or blue light sticks, respectively).
+Then set all pixels to black in which the extracted plane's luminosity is lower than the luminosity of either of the other two color planes. - When a group is physically separated from other groups, simply convert the color video image to grayscale based on the total luminosity of each pixel. - Apply an image mask to black out extraneous areas of the frame (e.g. areas which show other audience groups, emergency lighting, or nothing at all). - Reduce background noise by applying a threshold filter which blacks out pixels below a given luminosity. - Count the number of "blobs" of adjacent non-black pixels in the image. - Divide the number of blobs by the number of people in the group to compute the percentage of light sticks turned on (output as a number between 0 and 1).